 You will be assessed through the completion of worksheets and a formal observation of a kettlebell training session.

 You may wish to join the Evolve Fitness gym at Derby College.
-There are discounted memberships available to you when you sign up to study this course.
+There are memberships available to you when you sign up to study this course.

 This qualification provides progression to Level 3 qualifications in Personal Training and can also provide progression to courses in other related areas such as Sports Massage.